datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 “AA=T;AC=89;AF=0.0721817;AN=1233;DP=5211;NS=1233;AMR_AF=0.0029;AFR_AF=0.0078;EUR_AF=0.0250;SAS_AF=0.1365;EAS_AF=0.0000”
 ```

 We can use the vcflib command  vcft2tsv  to transform this string in a tab-delimited string in a file “myinfoat2657176.out” with two lines (a header, and one with values).
 We will ask vcf2tsv to  put an NA where data is not available using the option -n.
+To make it easier we will combined the *vcf2tsv* command with tabix to limit our analysis to one locus:

 ```
 $ tabix -h chrY.vcf.gz Y:2657176-2657176 | vcf2tsv -n NA > myinfoat2657176.out